Skip to content

 Plus, you can access two-way texting, group texting, and attractive templates for contests, vouchers, and coupon codes to drive more awareness and loyalty to your brand.

-Additionally, using shortcodes for your SMS campaigns is costly, with a minimum monthly cost of $3,000.
+Additionally, using short codes for your SMS campaigns is costly, with a minimum monthly cost of $3,000.
 Consider taking a good look at the benefits and costs to determine if they line up with your business needs.

 EZ Texting pricing